-This 2020 Russian review highlighted clinical data on zinc known before this year:
+This 2020 review highlighted earlier clinical data on zinc:

 In view of the high prevalence of zinc deficiency worldwide (up to 17%), its impact on population health is considered as a significant issue.
 Certain groups of people, including infants, especially preterm ones, and elderly, are considered to be at high risk of zinc deficiency and its adverse effects.